“Come see this snake!” summoned our guide, Kimberly, in great excitement. “It’s one of the most poisonous in Costa Rica.”

 If bitten by the eyelash pit viper, your foot or leg might have to be amputated.

 You can even die.

 15 bridges at Arenal Hanging Bridges

-We were walking the nature trail in Costa Rica’s Mistico Arenal Hanging Bridges Park.
+We were walking the nature trail in Mistico Arenal Hanging Bridges Park, one of the best hanging bridges in Costa Rica.
 The two-mile trail in Mistico’s 600-acre rainforest nature reserve crosses nine fixed bridges and six suspension bridges.

 Touring the Arenal Hanging Bridges is not so much about the excitement of wobbling across swaying metal suspension bridges – some as high as 150 feet above the forest floor.
 It’s more about experiencing the rainforest and spotting the wildlife within it.

 And we were getting our money’s worth of that.